AMS 2750F / CQI-9 / Furnace specifications

 - Tool room and laboratory furnaces

 For the heat treater, the most important information is found in the heat treating specifications (examples: AMS 2759E, MS 2759/11, AMS 2770J, AMS 2771E, AMS 2772F) of the materials.
-This dictates what furnace / oven temperature uniformity (furnace class) and instrumentation type he needs to use.
+This dictates what furnace / oven temperature uniformity (furnace class) and instrumentation type is required.

 Many Industries have developed their own pyrometry specifications for furnaces and ovens; but most of them refer to AMS 2750E.

 Codes, process and pyrometric heat treat equipment specifications: